mcaimi/ocp4-signature-verification/README.rst

-OPENSHIFT 4 IMAGE SIGNATURE VERIFICATION WORK-IN-PROGRESS DEMO
+OPENSHIFT 4 IMAGE SIGNATURE VERIFICATION WIP DEMO
 ==============================================================

 With OpenShift 4, container image signatures can be verified at deploy time by configuring CRI-O to use GPG keys.